izsvenezie-virology/FluMutDB/README.md

 </p>

 >Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HEDEA).
->Neither the European Union nor the granting authority can be held responsible for them
+>Neither the European Union nor the granting authority can be held responsible for them.